-Eve joined Unit Chambers from Broudie Jackson Canter and drives forward our marketing, digitisation and customer service as well as overseeing the newly developed Barrister Concierge and Barrister Toolkit offers.
+Eve joined Unit Chambers from Broudie Jackson Canter and drives forward our marketing, digitisation and customer service as well as overseeing the our unique Barrister Concierge and Barrister Toolkit offering.

 Eve has a first class honours degree from Liverpool John Moores University and has a keen interest in fashion, politics, socialising and travelling.